ChauMinh07/anti-roblox-afk-ahk/README.md

 To use it, you need to install autohotkey v2 on your computer.

 Open the macro while Roblox is starting, and you’re good to go!

+[Notes]
+- tempBlockInput is enable by default, so it's need to open with administrator, you can turn it off in script.
+- with exe file, you need to open it with administrator once before you can edit tempBlockInput in .ini file.
+- you can check source code of exe file by right click on it and open with vscode then scrolldown and there it is.